Attack on Titan Finale Review: Why the Most Controversial Anime Ending of 2024 Still Divides Fans

 The Backlash

-However, criticism was equally intense.
-The controversy surrounding Eren Jaeger's final decisions and the Survey Corps' tragic journey inspired fans to create Attack on Titan: Requiem, an alternate ending by Studio Eclypse.
+But the backlash was equally intense.
+People were upset enough about Eren Jaeger's final decisions and the Survey Corps' ending that a group actually made Attack on Titan: Requiem — a full alternate ending project by Studio Eclypse.
+That's a wild level of investment.

 Professional Critics Weigh In: A Year Later Assessment

-• Thematic Consistency: The ending stayed true to the series' exploration of war and human nature
+• Thematic Consistency: The ending stayed true to what AOT was always about — war, cycles, human nature

 The Creator's Perspective: Isayama's Regrets and Intentions